Finalize Sales Analytics Creation

 - From Analytics Studio, click the gear icon in the upper right, and select Data Manager.

-- Scroll to the app Analytics for Sales Managers.
+- Locate Analytics for Sales Managers.

 - Open the menu on the far right opposite the app name and select Run Now.
 It takes a few minutes for the dataflow to run.